 Mimi Bobeck Carey(Kathy Kinney)

 - Excessive Evil Eyeshadow: The unpleasant Mimi just loves her makeup.
 Drew calls her a clown every chance he gets.

-- Friend to All Children: Yeah, seriously.
-Mimi isn't good with kids (most parents would think she's irresponsible), but she has a soft spot for them and they adore her wild antics.
+- Friend to All Children: Mimi isn't good with kids (she's irresponsible), but she has a soft spot for them and they adore her wild antics.

 - Hypocritical Humor: Constantly insults Drew's weight despite being much fatter than him.
 For some reason, Drew never responds in kind.

 - Sitcom Arch-Nemesis: To Drew, though it tones down a bit in the last few seasons.

 - The Thing That Would Not Leave: In Season 9, Gus burns down her house, which forces them to move in with Drew.
 While Drew tolerates it for his nephew's sake, there are times he really wants to get Mimi out of his house.

 - Unlimited Wardrobe: Of really, really loud, gimmicky outfits.
 Holiday episodes milk this for all it's worth.

 - The Bus Came Back: Season 9's "Love, Sri Lankan Style"